Is a Furniture Protection Plan Worth It?

 The Recliner Mechanism

 Without a plan: Mechanism replacement costs $200–$600 in parts and labor.
-Many manufacturers won't service products outside warranty, leaving owners to find third-party technicians.
+Many manufacturers won't service products outside warranty.

 Marker on the Dining Chair

-What happened: A child drew on the seat cushion of a fabric dining chair set with permanent marker.
-Two chairs affected.
+What happened: A child drew on two fabric dining chair cushions with permanent marker.

 Without a plan: Permanent marker on fabric is notoriously difficult to remove.
-Replacement seat cushions (if available) run $60–$150 each, and the chairs often need to be replaced as a set to match.
+Replacement cushions run $60–$150 each, and chairs often need replacing as a set to match.

 Know What You're Buying